trothr/vmworkshop/ztrust/trust-models.md

 # Trust Models

-It's all about trust. <br/>
+It's all about trust.

 With contemporary encryption, there are two primary types of keys: symmetric and asymmetric.
 They provide two very different kinds of protection.
-They are usually (almost always) used together.
-But it's asymmetric encryption which lets us identify and verify.
+They are usually (almost always) used together, but it's asymmetric encryption which lets us identify and verify.

 Asymmetric cryptography provides the foundation for performing verification and identification under program control, maintaining trust.